 - They both have low risk levels available - direct and indirect property investments have some of the lowest levels of risk, particularly in comparison to early-stage companies and EIS eligible investments, although the levels of risk differ between individual schemes, properties and opportunities.

 - It can be easier to diversify with indirect investments - this is dependent on the level of capital available to invest, but with indirect property investing an investor could put capital into several schemes or opportunities at the same time.
 With direct property investing, it tends to be one or two properties that are invested into (where funds will allow), meaning their portfolio tends to be smaller but using the same quantity of funds.

 A successful investment portfolio is built on knowledge, experience and receiving advice from professionals.
 Understanding the difference between direct and indirect property investments is a necessity, but it's only one of the questions you need to be able to answer confidently.

-We've talked about the various options within property investing a lot, and our guide to 'integrating property into your investment portfolio' goes more in-depth to help you make the most informed decision possible when determining which property investment opportunities are right for you.
+We've talked about the various options within property investing a lot, and our guide to property investments goes more in-depth to help you make the most informed decision possible when determining which property investment opportunities are right for you.